Red Centre Garden

-The Red Centre Garden draws its inspiration from the area of Central Australia that lies within a 500 km radius of the town of Alice Springs.
-This encompasses the northern parts of South Australia, western Queensland, Uluru-Kata Tjuta National Park, and southern parts of the Northern Territory almost to Tennant Creek.
-The Uncovering the Red Centre exhibition provides a glimpse into the culture and plants of this region.
+The garden is inspired by ecosystems within 500 km of Alice Springs.
+This encompasses the northern parts of South Australia, western Queensland, Uluru-Kata Tjuta National Park and the southern parts of the Northern Territory.

 The Central Meeting Place

-A centrepiece of the Red Centre Garden, the Central Meeting Place features an Indigenous artwork pavement that fives a stunning interpretation of country, by Indigenous artist Teresa Pula McKeeman.
+The Central Meeting Place is a highlight of the Red Centre Garden.
+It features a paved artwork with a stunning interpretation of country by Indigenous artist Teresa Pula McKeeman.